NVIDIA/NeMo-Guardrails/nemoguardrails/colang/v1_1/runtime/README.md

 - Add support for timer action support in the runtime
 - Run run_to_completion once when CLI is started to allow bot to start the interaction
 - Find a better solution for separating the flow event arguments like `flow_id` or `activated` from the flow context variables.
+- Fix unit test helper function to work with stories that generate bot messages when started

 ## To Discuss